meowkash/BioView/README.md

 ### Instructions

 The installation requires you to have ```git``` installed in your system.
-In a terminal window, follow the steps below -
+In a terminal window, follow the steps listed below. *On Windows, use Git Bash for this.
+On Linux and macOS, use the native terminal app.*

 ```bash
 # Clone repository